 The United States attracts students from a variety of countries due to the quality and availability of educational and training opportunities.
 Obtaining education in the U.S. can provide international students an advantage in the global marketplace by studying in the world’s largest economy.
 The collaborative environment in U.S. classrooms can enhance a student’s growth and development.

-Foreign national students who want to study in the U.S. have two visa options: the F-1 and the M-1 visas.
+Foreign national students who want to study in the U.S. have several visa options: the F-1, M-1, and J-1 visas.
+The most common type by far is the F-1 nonimmigrant visa.
 If you plan on attending full-time at a U.S. university, college, high school, private elementary school, seminary, conservatory, or other academic institution (including a language training program), you may be eligible for an F-1 visa.

 Before applying at the Embassy or Consulate for an F-1 visa, you must first apply and be accepted by a school approved by the Student and Exchange Visitor Program (SEVP).
 After acceptance, the school will provide a Form I-20, documentation that is essential to the F-1 visa application.
 If married, an F-1 visa holder’s spouse and unmarried children under the age of 21 are eligible to travel under an F-2 visa.
 If a spouse and/or dependent children decide to join the F-1 visa holder later, they will need to submit documents proving a familial relationship and a copy of the visa holder’s Certificate of Eligibility for Nonimmigrant (F-1) Student Status to U.S. embassy staff.
 This means that as soon as you are no longer an F-1 student, your family will lose their F-2 status.
 However, eligible students are able to request extensions and changes of status under the F-1 visa.